arthurdehgan/calQ_examples/briaree/instructions.md

-# Mammouth cluster instructions
+# Briaree cluster instructions

 ## General Information

 The server is briaree.calculquebec.ca
-The maximum number of cores per node is 24
+The maximum number of cores per node is 12
-By default the memory allocated for a job is 256M asking for more memory will result in more waiting time before the job starts.
-Same thing with node count and duration of the job.
-The group name for the cocolab if you registered with karim is 'def-kjerbi'
+The path for home folder is "/RQusagers/username"

 ## Documentation

-Documentation can be found [here][mammoth doc] and is up to date.
+Documentation can be found [here][briaree doc] but is not up to date.

 ### How to set up your python environment